About the October 14, 2021 Convocation

 Continuing Legal Education (CLE) Credits

-The New York State Judicial Institute will email you a certificate of attendance indicating your earned CLE credit within 60 days.
+If you timely filed your signed affirmation of attendance with the correct CLE codes added, the New York State Judicial Institute will email you a certificate of attendance indicating your earned CLE credit within 60 days.

 This Convocation provided a general overview and discussion of the ethical challenges facing government lawyers.
 None of the statements made here were made on behalf of the Judicial Institute on Professionalism in the Law, the Commission to Reimagine the Future of New York’s Courts, or the New York State Unified Court System.
 Further, none of the statements made during the Convocation constituted legal advice by any of the presenters.